microsoftgraph/microsoft-graph-docs-contrib/concepts/microsoft-graph-activity-logs-overview.md

 - Build detections and behavioral analysis to identify suspicious or anomalous use of Microsoft Graph APIs
 - Investigate unexpected or suspicious privileged assignment of application permissions
 - Identify problematic or unexpected behaviors for client applications such as extreme call volumes
-- Correlate Graph requests made by a user or app with sign in information
+- Correlate Graph requests made by a user or app with sign-in information

 ## Configure to receive the Microsoft Graph activity logs